What's the Problem with Sugar?

-Researchers have studied the effects of the intake of fructose on fat deposition in the body.
-They have found that fructose increases the fat deposits in your body, specifically in your liver and the muscles.
+Researchers have found that fructose increases the fat deposits in your body, specifically in your liver and the muscles.
 The piling up of fat in the liver is called non-alcoholic fatty liver disease.
 32-33

 Non-alcoholic fatty liver disease is the first stage of liver failure.
-If it continues, you can end-up with fulminant liver failure, which can be life threatening.
+If it continues, you can end-up with full liver failure, which can be life threatening.